Posted Tuesday June 15, 2021

 To do this you will just need Docker installed.
 Start the container with webswing support:

-Stable: docker run -u zap -p 8080:8080 -p 8090:8090 -i owasp/zap2docker-stable zap-webswing.
+docker run -u zap -p 8080:8080 -p 8090:8090 -i ghcr.io/zaproxy/zaproxy:stable zap-webswing.sh

-Introduction Docker image with OWASP Zed Attack Proxy preinstalled.
+Docker image with Zed Attack Proxy preinstalled.

-Details Install Instructions Stable The stable image is updated whenever there is a ZAP full release.
+The stable image is updated whenever there is a ZAP full release.
 It is also regenerated monthly, typically on the first Monday of the month.
 The monthly updates pull in the latest base Docker image and also any updated ZAP add-ons - no ZAP ‘core’ changes are included.